October 14, 2021 “Innovative Hospitality Management” Special lecture by Daiko Matsuyama, the deputy head priest of Taizoin temple in Kyoto

 July 7, 2021 The paper co-authored by Associate Professor Keiji Murakami received the “Global Business Journal Award” from the Society of Global Business.

 Associate Professor Takanori Adachi receives the Association’s Prize 2020 of the Japan Association of Applied Economics

-The paper co-authored by Professor Tomoki Sekiguchi was selected to be among the best papers at the 2021 Academy of Management Annual Meeting
+The paper co-authored by Professor Tomoki Sekiguchi was selected as the finalist for the FIU/AIB Best Theory Paper Award at the 2021 Academy of International Business Annual Meeting

 Students with Work Experience